-Distributed File system or DFS for short is a way for us to combine our file shares across multiple servers and especially in a domain environment to allow us some fault tolerance and redundancy and also to improve performance.
-Basically a file share can be set up on two different servers in different locations and replication is set up between these two sites.
+Distributed File system or DFS replication for short is a way for us to combine our file shares across multiple servers and especially in a domain environment to allow us some fault tolerance and redundancy and also to improve performance.
+Basically, a file share can be set up on two different servers in different locations and replication is set up between these two sites.
 When you access these shares from one of these locations you will access the share that is local which will improve your overall performance when opening, editing and saving files.

 In the below example we will create a DFS share for “Software” so I can store a list of installation files and have them replicate between Server 1 (Site1) and Server2 (Site 2).
 These files will then be available locally to each server on each site and will save copying install files across the network when needed.